Advice levelsWhat does this mean?

 Political instability may affect your safety in the capital and regional areas.

 Unrest can grow quickly and without warning.
-Follow the instructions of local authorities.
+Avoid large gatherings and follow the instructions of local authorities.

 Public protests and events that draw large groups of people can turn violent.